 The standard paraeducator work assignment will be established by the superintendent in consultation with the Director of Special Education Services.
 The work day will include an unpaid lunch break (typically 30 minutes).
 Exceptions to these standards must be authorized by the Director of Special Services and the Superintendent of USD 320.
-The work week begins as 12:00 a.m. on Sunday, and ends at 11:59 p.m. on Saturday of any given pay period.
+The work week begins at 12:00 a.m. on Sunday, and ends at 11:59 p.m. on Saturday of any given pay period.
+Employees are expected to report on time and work their assigned work schedule.